 Google Code Jam

 Kaggle hosts advanced data science and machine learning competitions for a generous amount of cash prize (ranging from $5,000 to $1,500,000!).
 The contests are often sponsored by companies such as Google, Zillow, and the Department of Homeland Security.
-However, these competitions opens to adults as well and is highly competitive.
+However, these competitions opens to adults as well and are highly competitive.

 Got another competition?